kmisiunas/mathematica-kplots/README.md

 mathematica-kplots
 ==================

 Academically perfected plots for Mathematica!

-## Requrements

- - Mathematica 10 or later
+Plots are optimised for PDF exports for embeding in LaTeX documments.

 ## Examples